nicolevegai/iebis_swdev_exam_debugging/README.md

           word = new StringBuffer("F");
       case 2:
           word = new StringBuffer("T");

 3. **Third Bug**

         switch (random.nextInt(2))

-   If the bound is only 2 it will only take the case 0 and 1 and ignore case 2 so we need to add the bound to 3.
+   If the boundary of the random is only 2 it will only take the case 0 and 1 and ignore case 2 so we need to add the bound to 3.
       **Corrected:**

         switch (random.nextInt(3))